mimblewimble/grin/doc/FAQ.md

 # FAQ

 - Q: What is grin?
 A: An implementation of [MimbleWimble](https://download.wpsoftware.net/bitcoin/wizardry/mimblewimble.txt)
 - Q: Similar to Bitcoin?
 A: Both are outputs-based, PoW.
-Read [Grin for Bitcoiners](grin4bitcoiners.md)
+See also [Grin for Bitcoiners](grin4bitcoiners.md)
 - Q: Mining?
 A: Testnet only.
 CPU, synchronous.
 GPU or asynchronous is not yet supported.
 - Q: Block height?
 A: HTTP GET /v1/chain on a public peer node, for example http://testnet1.yeastplume.com:13413/v1/chain
 - Q: Store of value?
-A: please don't.
-We delete testnet coins randomly.
-And the wallet likes to crash.
-Developers wecome!
-- Q: grin wallet / grin server hangs?
-A: Yes.
-Be your own watchdog.
-Watchdog code for capturing debug log and restarting the hung process - pull reqs welcome.
+A: Not yet.
+Wait for Mainnet.
+Testnet1 can still disappear and reappear unexpectedly.
 - Q: Block size limit?
 Target mean block time?
 - Q: Fees?
 Monetary policy?
 A: https://github.com/mimblewimble/grin/wiki/fees-mining
 - Q: Roadmap?
 A: Moving fast, changing things.
 Maybe look at [issues and milestones](https://github.com/mimblewimble/grin/milestones)